Ryan-McBride/engineering-stuff-i-use/README.md

 ### System update

 You should always keep any system you're using up to date.
 Yes, sometimes there are regression bugs (thanks apple) but in general it's the best way to protect yourself from malware.
-Stop using windows XP because your friends friend once said that 10 is insecure.

 To update OSX: